‘My monthly expenses are $6,500’: I’m 64, have $1.2 million in a 401(k) and two mortgages. Can I afford to retire?

 How to Calculate Percentages: A Complete Guide

-Master percentage calculations step-by-step with clear formulas, examples, and tables.
-Learn how to calculate percentage increase, decrease, and ratios accurately.
+Master percentage calculations with clear formulas and examples.
+Learn to calculate percentage increases, decreases, and ratios accurately step-by-step.